alexdzm/blog/docs/blog/posts/refusal_ortho.md

 </center>
 This result is not particularly useful for those that want the best refusal suppression, the original technique of ablating everywhere still works and is not computationally expensive at all.
 On top of this the authors also propose a weight orthogonalization technique which is equivalent and allows for this all to have zero extra cost at inference time over running the model normally.

-However this result does suggest an interesting point for those interested in understanding refusal.
+However this result does suggest an interesting point about the mechanism by which Llama 3.2 refuses to respond to harmful prompts.
 In this model the attention mechanism does almost nothing to induce refusal (by the mechanism we are suppressing).
 This suggests  the entire refusal mechanism is contained in the MLP.

 I hope to investigate this phenomenon further in other models and by varying how many blocks in the model I intervene on.
 I am intrigued to see if this can be linked with [this recent work](https://arxiv.org/abs/2406.15786) which found that a lot of attention layers can be removed from a trained model without degrading performance.